-If the student has been placed on academic probation and then earns an overall grade point average below 2.0, the student will be placed on academic suspension and automatically dropped from all pre-enrolled courses for the subsequent semester.
+If the student has been placed on academic probation and then earns an overall grade point average below 2.0, the student will be placed on academic suspension and may be-dropped from all preenrolled courses for the subsequent semester.
 Academic suspension means a student will not be allowed to re-enroll at Butler for at least one semester.
 A student may appeal their suspension to be reinstated to enroll in courses.
-After not attending for one semester, the student may be readmitted on probationary status and must maintain a 2.0 grade point average.
-Students placed on academic suspension will have a hold placed on their account and are required to contact the Retention Specialist at retention@butlercc.edu or 316-322-3286 prior to the start of the next semester to complete an appeal form and to schedule an appointment for reinstatement into the college.
+After not attending for one semester, the student who is still on academic suspension may be readmitted on probationary status and must maintain a 2.0 grade point average.
+Students placed on academic suspension will have a hold placed on their account and are required to meet face to face with an Academic Advisor prior to the start of the next semester to complete an appeal form and to schedule an appointment for reinstatement into the college.
 If a student is granted an appeal and is suspended a second time, the student may not return for one semester.
 Appeals will be accepted and granted on a case-by-case basis.